NeilWarren/GenAD/paper.md

 # Features

-GenAD takes as input functional descriptions and provides as output a complete well-formed Jacobian matrix.
+GenAD utilizes functional descriptions as input and provides a complete well-formed Jacobian matrix as output.
 The user may optionally select either forward mode or reverse mode automatic differentiation, the relative advantages and disadvantages of which have been discussed at length in the literature [@DBLP:journals/corr/abs-1811-05031] [@JMLR:v18:17-468].